flatcar/Flatcar/draft.md

 ## Voting

-The Steering Committee should aim to work by consensus whenever possible.

-When a vote is needed:
+For the founding term, the Steering Committee works by full consensus: with only 5 seats, all 5 members must agree for a decision or charter change to pass.
+If a member is absent or the seat is vacant, consensus is required among the remaining seated members.

+Once the founding Committee defines a different seat count or structure for subsequent terms (see [Founding mandate](#founding-mandate) above), it may also revisit whether consensus remains practical at that size, or whether a majority/supermajority threshold should replace it.
+Until then:

-- A normal decision passes with a 3/5 (60%) majority of the Committee.
+- A normal decision passes with full consensus of the Committee.
-- A decision deemed especially important requires full consensus instead of a 3/5 majority.
-Which decisions meet that bar is judged case-by-case by the Committee; X describes any further criteria for what counts as "especially important."
-- A charter change passes with X.
+- A charter change passes with full consensus of the Committee.
 - Other special thresholds are X.

 The exact voting process, including where votes happen and how long they stay open, is